 A Taste of Chesapeake is a family-friendly seafood festival with a hometown feel.
 Set in Historic Chesapeake City and hosted in partnership with the Chesapeake City Volunteer Fire Department, you’ll get your fill of Maryland seafood, sip local beers and wines, and take home a souvenir.

-Held in October when the wild oysters are ready and the crabs are extra heavy, Rock Hall Fall Fest celebrates this tidewater town’s heritage as a waterman oasis and the start of the traditional oyster harvesting season.
+Held in October when the wild oysters are ready and the crabs are extra heavy, Rock Hall Fall Fest celebrates this tidewater town’s heritage as a watermen's oasis at the start of the traditional oyster harvesting season.
 Try a variety of Chesapeake Bay favorites, shop local vendors, listen to live music and find fun for the whole family.

 Baltimore is home to Ryleigh's OysterFest, a three-day event for true Maryland oyster connoisseurs.
 Go head-to-head in the shucking competition, meet local oyster farmers, and rock out to local artists and cover bands.

 Get the history behind our famed Maryland blue crabs and sweet Chesapeake oysters during Tilghman Island Day.
 From oyster shucking and crab picking, to nautical crafts and boat building demonstrations, immerse yourself in the life of a Chesapeake Bay waterman.

 Witness the crowning of King Oyster and the National Oyster Shucking Championships & National Oyster Cook-Off at one of the longest standing seafood festivals in Maryland.
 A true can’t miss event, the shuck-off is the most delicious sporting event on Earth!